 Employing an Influencer Marketing Strategy

-influencer KOLs effectivenessThis strategy entails establishing and tapping relationships with people that are perceived by the market and customer to have the ability or power to affect or sway other people’s thinking or actions.
-Influencers exist within every ecosystem – these can be members of the press/blog community, analysts and industry thought leaders, industry experts, trusted advisors, etc. The breadth, quantity and quality of your influencers will impact the success of this strategy.
+influencer KOLs effectiveness, marketingThis strategy entails establishing and tapping relationships with people who are perceived by the market and customer to have the ability or power to affect or sway other people’s thinking or actions.
+Influencers exist within every ecosystem – these can be members of the press/blog community, analysts, industry thought leaders, industry experts, trusted advisors, etc. The breadth, quantity, and quality of your influencers will impact the success of this strategy.

-Before we jump into how to measure influence marketing, we’d like to respond to a question we’re frequently asked, “What is the difference between influencer marketing and public relations?”
+Before we jump into how to measure influencer marketing, we’d like to respond to a question we’re frequently asked: “What is the difference between influencer marketing and public relations?”
 The answer to this could be its own article, so to quickly explain the difference, we turned to our friend Chris Aarons (@Chris_Aarons), an expert in implementing influencer marketing strategies.

 Chris says, “The simplest answer is that public relations is about communicating your messages to and with members of the press (and some PR firms include bloggers as well) to spread information or news.
 Whereas, influencer marketing focuses on identifying and securing credible third-parties with extensive networks, who may not necessarily be members of the press, to drive engagement and/or marketing objectives.”
 We’ll leave it to you to tweet with Chris on how you feel about this explanation!